Performance Breakdown

 Does the Roborock H6 provide good value?

-The Roborock H6 is less expensive than the Dyson V10 and V11, which is great news for folks looking for something more cost-effective.
+The Roborock H6 is less expensive than the Dyson V10 and V11, which is excellent news for those looking for a more cost-effective option.

-It doesn’t clean and the Dyson, but one thing going with the H6 is its lightweight design.
+It doesn’t clean as well as the Dyson, but one thing going for the H6 is its lightweight design.
 The whole vacuum weighs around 3 pounds – much lighter than any other two Dyson products I mentioned.

 If you’re looking for a stick vacuum that converts into a lightweight handheld, the H6 should be on your shortlist.
-I use mine extensively for a lot of handheld tasks at home.
+I use mine extensively for various handheld tasks at home.

-Cleaning performance on hard floors and carpet is top-notched even with just the standard brush roll.
+The cleaning performance on both hard floors and carpet is top-notch, even with the standard brush roll.
 This was a surprise to me because the Dyson V8’s direct-drive head doesn’t do as well.

 The tools that come in the box, in my opinion, are enough for daily cleaning chores.